cvcio/go-plagiarism/README.md

 go get github.com/cvcio/go-plagiarism
 ```

 To use the detector you must provide either source/target texts, when using with `DetectWithStrings`, or a list of stopwords for each text, when usign with `DetectWithStopWords`.
 You can pass [options](#options) to the detector to set your [language](#supported-languages), *n*-gram size or a custom stopword list.
 After executing one of the available detection methods, the detector will write in its interface the final score (float64), the similar *n*-grams (int) and the total *n*-grams (int).
-Though it seems highily experimental you can see the algorithm in action, in real-time, to [app.mediawatch.io](https//app.mediawatch.io), where we continuosly monitor Greek news outlets.
+Though it seems highily experimental you can see the algorithm in action, in real-time, at [app.mediawatch.io](https//app.mediawatch.io), where we continuosly monitor Greek news outlets.
 Read the complete documentation at [go-plagiarism](https://pkg.go.dev/github.com/cvcio/go-plagiarism).

 ```go
 package main